-Stir fry the vegetables until the leeks are just wilted (about 2 minutes), and add the carrots, five-spiced tofu, celery, bell pepper, and mushrooms back to the wok.
+Stir fry until the leeks are just wilted (about 2 minutes).
+Then add the carrots, spiced tofu, celery, bell pepper, and mushrooms back to the wok.

-Spread the Shaoxing wine around the perimeter of the wok, and add in the sauce mixture we prepared earlier.
+Spread the Shaoxing wine around the perimeter of the wok, and add the sauce mixture you prepared earlier.
 Stir fry everything together for another minute.

 Serve immediately with steamed Mandarin pancakes and hoisin sauce on the side!

 Vegetable Moo Shu